mohammedibrahim/YAS.life/README.md

 ## Description

 - When you enter one country the tool will return the country language code and other countries that speak it.
-- When you enter two countries the tool will check if the two countries speak the with the same language or not.
+- When you enter two countries the tool will check if the two countries are speaking the same language or not.

 ## Code Diagram